Federal Transit Administration (FTA), DOT.

-Eligible applicants are urban and rural transit agencies; state departments of transportation (DOTs) providing public transportation services; Metropolitan Planning Organizations; Indian Tribes; nonprofit institutions; and institutions of higher education.
+Eligible applicants are urban and rural transit agencies; state departments of transportation (DOTs) providing public transportation services; Metropolitan Planning Organizations; Indian Tribes; nonprofit institutions; institutions of higher education; and private corporations.
 Only these types of organizations are eligible to apply to this program.
 The cooperative agreement will be between FTA and the selected organization, which must have a substantial interest in the project and must not simply act as a pass-through for funds.
 Applicants may apply individually or in a consortium of eligible applicants.
 The consortium of eligible applicants must include a lead applicant as the primary recipient of federal funds.

-Individuals, for-profit entities other than for-profit educational institutions, and Federal agencies are not eligible to apply to this program.
+Individuals, for-profit entities, and Federal agencies are not eligible to apply to this Program.

 2. Strategic Partnerships

 To be eligible for funding under this NOFA, applicants must demonstrate that the proposed project is supported by the primary applicant in partnership with one or more external strategic partner(s) with a substantial interest and involvement in the project.
 An external partner must be an entity that has no direct relationship to the primary applicant.
 For example, the external partner may not be a department within the applicant's organization.
 If the primary applicant is not a transit agency or consortia of transit agencies, the external partners must include at least one transit agency as an external partner.